SyedPiyal/Note-App/README.md

 # Note-App

-Welcome to the Notes App project!
+Welcome to the Note App project!
 This is a comprehensive Android application designed for taking and managing notes, with integrated API support.
 The project incorporates essential modern Android development practices and technologies to create a robust and functional application.

 ## Features

-The Notes App comes with a range of features that make note-taking and management a breeze:
+The Note App comes with a range of features that make note-taking and management a breeze:

 - **MVVM Setup:** The project follows the Model-View-ViewModel (MVVM) architecture, ensuring a clear separation of concerns and making the codebase more maintainable.